glassroom/heinsen_routing/README.md

 x_out = model(x_inp)
 ```

-Note: If the long input sequences have varying lengths, or if your application will work with all input vectors in each sequence being in the same feature space, you can set `n_inp` to -1 to reduce parameter count and memory footprint.
+Note: If the long input sequences have varying lengths, or if your application will work well with all input vectors in each sequence being in the same feature space, you can set `n_inp` to -1 to reduce parameter count and memory footprint.
 For example, in the code snippet above, you can replace `model` with:

 ```python
 model = nn.Sequential(